shoprunback/documentation/source/includes/api/webhooks.md

 ### Define your secret

-You can change the secret (the default one is empty) on your dashaboard: [section Developers > Webhooks](https://dashboard.shoprunback.com/webhooks/edit).
+You can change the secret (the default one is empty) on your dashboard: [section Developers > Webhooks](https://dashboard.shoprunback.com/webhooks/edit).

 ### Verify the signature